SDAT: Sub-Dataset Alternation Training for Improved Image Demosaicing: INTRODUCTION

+In this paper we propose \textbf{SDAT}, Sub-Dataset Alternation Training, a novel training approach designed to guide convergence towards less biased solutions.
+Our method extracts sub-datasets from the entire training data, each inducing a unique bias over the trained model.
+Our training utilizes these sub-datasets to steer the learning process in a non-traditional manner, and prevents converging towards highly likely biased solutions.
+This approach involves an alternation between training on the entire dataset and training on the extracted sub-datasets.

+We demonstrate how SDAT is able to improve the performance of different architectures across all evaluated benchmarks in comparison to the originally implemented training, as can be seen in \Cref{fig:intro}.
+One type of evaluation is following a recent trend of low-capacity models (less than 200k parameters) for edge devices performing image demosaicing \cite{ma2022searching, ramakrishnan2019deep, wang2021compact}.
+We show that our method is able to effectively utilize the model's capacity and surpass recent relevant works across all benchmarks using fewer number of parameters, showcasing a more efficient solution for low-capacity models.
+Another is demonstrating improved performance over high capacity models (in an order of 1M parameters and higher).
+We evaluate our method both on CNN based architectures and transformers.
+Thus we exemplify the effectiveness of the proposed method regardless of the architecture.
+Using SDAT we achieved state-of-the-art on three popular benchmarks by training a variant of the GRL architecture \cite{li2023efficient}. \\

-We summarize our main contributions as follows: \begin{enumerate} \item We introduce a novel training method that is able to explore the parameter space more effectively than standard training methods, thus decreasing inductive bias induced by the data. \item We evaluate our training scheme over different model sizes and different types of architectures, showing great improvement all around and achieving SOTA results over several benchmarks. \end{enumerate}
+We summarize our main contributions as follows: \begin{enumerate} \item We introduce a novel training method for image demosaicing that is able to explore the parameter space more effectively than standard training methods, thus decreasing bias induced by the data. \item We evaluate our training scheme over various model sizes and different types of architectures, showing great improvement all around and achieving SOTA results over three highly popular benchmarks for image demosacing. \end{enumerate}

 A comparison of visual results can be found in \Cref{fig:qual_res}.
-More qualitative results can be found in the supplementary material.

-\section{Related Work}
+\section{Related work}